crhntr/qyt/README.md

 ## Examples

-### Read the name value from every yaml file.
+### Read the name value from every yaml file
 ```sh
   qyt '.name' '*.yml'
 ```

-### Display the top level keys for each file on each branch.
+### Display the top level keys for each file on each branch

 ```sh
   qyt '{"b": $branch, "fp": filename, "keys": keys}' '*.yml'